Filing Your Income Taxes

 You can only deduct a pro-rata portion of your interest if your loan comes in over the applicable amount – in other words, you can claim the interest that was generated by the first $750,000 of a mortgage loan you took out in 2018 or later, but not on the balance.
 Otherwise, you can deduct 100 percent of your interest if your loan comes in under this limit and you meet all the other requirements.

-The TCJA is slated to expire at the end of 2025, so it’s possible that the $1 million threshold could return at that time – and home equity loan proceeds used for personal reasons might get a nod again at that time as well.
+The TCJA is slated to expire at the end of 2025, so it’s possible that the $1 million threshold could return at that time – and home equity loan proceeds used for personal reasons might get a nod again as well.
 But even then, home equity loans are treated differently from regular mortgages.
 They would have a much lower limit, just $100,000 of indebtedness.

 Is It Worth Claiming the Mortgage Interest Deduction?